Slaying the Racism Demon with Nathan Bedford Forrest and Frederick Douglass

 I was quite blown away with these two men.
 Here I witnessed a former slave trader and a former slave who both experienced slavery first hand but were able to forgive and love as Christ commanded.

-Douglass was able to even forgive Thomas Jefferson, a founding father of whom he had never met personally.
+Douglass was even able to forgive Thomas Jefferson, a founding father of whom he had never met personally.
 How many today are forfeiting eternal life and happiness with our Savior because they cannot forgive those of the past.

 Frederick Douglass, who had firsthand experience of the horrors of slavery, through Jesus Christ was able to forgive those who once oppressed him.
 Contrast that with many of those who profess Christ today, who have never experienced the horrors of slavery themselves, who cannot find it in their hearts to forgive.